 As I've perfected my technique, I've realized I like my curls to move away from my face.
 To easily make this happen, I look in my mirror and make sure the arrows on the barrel are pointing toward my face in the mirror, that way they're actually going the opposite direction from the mirror image.

 Why it's worth the splurge

 Though it comes with a hefty price tag, I think it's worth every penny.
-I no longer break into a sweat while trying to do my post-shower hair and makeup and every single attachment has given me a boost of volume in the root area.
+I no longer break into a sweat while trying to do my post-shower hair and makeup, and every single attachment has given me a boost of volume in the root area.
 I'm almost tempted to splurge on the brand's limited-edition set, which comes in a royal blue and copper design with a matching storage case and travel bag.

 The only thing the Dyson Airwrap didn't accomplish for me is the sleek look you get from using a flat iron.
-However, Dyson recently announced its new Corrale hair straightener that I'm curious to test out in the future.
+However, Dyson recently added its Corrale Hair Straightener that I'm curious to test out in the future.

-There's a reason people love Dyson vacuums, and after taking the time to learn how to use my Dyson Airwrap, I can see the same care and craftsmanship was put into their hair-styling line.
-It's expensive, yes, but it's met my specific needs and has changed the way I style my hair for the better.
+There's a reason people love Dyson vacuums, and after taking the time to learn how to use my Dyson Airwrap, I can see the same care and craftsmanship was put into the brand's hair-styling line.
+It's expensive, yes, but it has met my specific needs and changed the way I style my hair for the better.

 Plus, my husband is happy I'm not running around the house complaining about how hot I am every time I try to dry my locks.

 For more hair tools we're loving, check out:

 - This easy-to-use hair tool gives me long-lasting, voluminous beach waves